blockchainsllc/in3-docs/docs/spec.md

 This proof section contains the following properties:

 - `type` : constant : `logProof`
 - `logProof` : The proof for all the receipts.
 This structure contains an object with the blockNumbers as keys.
-In each block we have the blockheader and the receipts.
+Each block contains the blockheader and the receipt proofs.
 - `signatures` : a array of signatures from the signers (if requested) of the above blocks.
 - `finalityBlocks`: a array of blockHeaders which were mined after the requested block.
 The number of blocks depends on the request-property `finality`.
 If this is not specified, this property will not be defined.